gralhao/gralhao-egg/README.md

 PHP ^7.4, Phalcon ^4.x, Gralhao ^1.x

 ### Usage <a name="usage"></a>
+To learn how to create a module, please check the [sample module repository](https://github.com/gralhao/status-module).
 ##### Create the project using composer
 ```bash
 composer create-project gralhao/gralhao-egg project/path